 Leaving Bad Habits

 During the isolation, we tend to start new (bad) habits.
-We drink more, move less and end up with more problems than solutions.
+We drink more, eat less healthy snacks move less, and end up with more problems than solutions.

 However, I heard many stories about people trying to stop smoking during the lockdown.
 Of course, it’s not an easy step to take.
 But it is a massive commitment.
 So, why not take it easy and use natural methods that can be harmful to your body and lugs.

-Nicotine pouches are tobacco filled pouches that you consume putting it under your upper lip.
+Nicotine pouches are tobacco filled pouches that you consume by putting it under your upper lip.
 Tare less harmful compared to smoking because it’s a natural product.
-It costs almost the same than cigarette products, but it’s certainly a better alternative treatment to anyone who is trying to quit smoking.
+It costs almost the same as cigarette products, but it’s certainly a better alternative treatment to anyone who is trying to quit smoking.

 Keep track of your alcohol consumption.
-It’s easy to be carried by the temptation of drinking at the garden every time the sunshine is out.
+It’s easy to be carried by the temptation of drinking in the garden every time the sunshine is out.

-Body and mind must be working in the same during the isolation.
+The body and mind must be working in the same during the isolation.
 I know it’s pretty difficult to keep sane.
 Meditation has kept going during those challenging days.
 You all should try it as well.
-At least, for 10 minutes of your day, focus on your breathe and try to relax.
+At least, for 10 minutes of your day, focus on your breathing, and try to relax.
 It’s a lifesaver.